Meditation Magic

 ” If you listen to your body when it whispers….you won’t have to hear it scream.”

-Mental training for toughness and resilience is about:
+Mental training for toughness and resilience involves:

 • Regulating our heart and breathing to navigate daily anxieties and stresses